donaldboulton/publiuslogic/src/pages/blog/react-hooks-modal.md

 `
 ```

-For the full and most up to date implementation of this component, check out [this site's GitHub repo](https://github.com/janosh/janosh.io/tree/master/src/components/Modal).
+For the full and most up to date implementation of this component, check out [this site's Github repo](https://github.com/janosh/janosh.io/tree/master/src/components/Modal).